 What Is Sales Pipeline?

-A sales pipeline is a visual representation of all your opportunities and prospects in their respective stages and highlighting next steps and activities needed to get them closer to the winning stage.
+A sales pipeline is a visual representation of all your opportunities and prospects in their respective sales stages.
+It shows next steps and the activities needed to get them closer to closing deals.

 What are the stages of a sales pipeline?

-Most of the time, your sales pipeline stages will mirror your sales process steps.
+Most of the time, your sales pipeline stages will mirror the steps in your sales process.
 Each stage also defines the stakeholders and the sales activities that need to be completed.
 An organization may have multiple pipelines.
-For example, you can have a prospect or lead pipeline and an opportunity pipeline.
+For example, you can have a pipeline to move potential customers down the sales funnel, and a pipeline to manage opportunities.

 Lead to Client Pipeline Stages: